 The aesthetic is inspired by the brand’s iconic flagship store on Avenue Montaigne in Paris and oozes the vibe of a luxurious boudoir.
-It’s an oasis of pristine white, captured in custom-made moulded fixtures and paneling, and is furnished with a variety of matching display counters.
+It’s an oasis of pristine white, captured in custom-made moulded fixtures and panelling, and is furnished with a variety of matching display counters.

 DIOR STORE – MEXICO

-Modeled after the brand’s flagship store on swanky avenue Montaigne in Paris – also designed by Marino – shoppers are immersed in a world of luxury, articulated in modern design codes and using an array of noble materials, sophisticated lighting, and last but not least, cherry-picked furnishings and art, such as the clover-shaped bench by designer Christopher Schanck and a video wall by visual artist Yoram Mevorach Oyoram.
+Modeled after the brand’s flagship store on swanky Avenue Montaigne in Paris – also designed by Marino – shoppers are immersed in a world of luxury, articulated in modern design codes and using an array of noble materials, sophisticated lighting, and last but not least, cherry-picked furnishings and art, such as the clover-shaped bench by designer Christopher Schanck and a video wall by visual artist Yoram Mevorach Oyoram.

 DIOR STORE – NEW YORK CITY

-Situated on the ground floor of a late 19th-century building, this dior store features an interior design by leading this amazing architect.
-The retail setting may take glamorous cues from the brand’s iconic mothership on avenue Montaigne in Paris, but retains much of the buildings original elements, albeit luxed up and adapted to Marino’s highly modern design scheme.
+Situated on the ground floor of a late 19th-century building, this Dior store features an interior design by leading this amazing architect.
+The retail setting may take glamorous cues from the brand’s iconic mothership on Avenue Montaigne in Paris, but retains much of the building’s original elements, albeit luxed up and adapted to Marino’s highly modern design scheme.